VencislavManoilov/neural-curve-fit/README.md

 This will:
 1. Check if CUDA is available and use it if possible
-2. Generate a sine wave dataset
+2. Present a menu of mathematical functions to approximate:
+   - Sine Wave
+   - Gaussian Curve
+   - Absolute Value
+   - Polynomial (0.5x³ - 4x² + 2x + 5)
+   - Step Function
+   - Sigmoid
+3. Ask for training parameters (number of epochs and display frequency)
-3. Create and train a neural network to approximate the sine function
+4. Create and train a neural network to approximate the selected function
-4. Display real-time training progress visualization
+5. Display real-time training progress visualization
-5. Show a final comparison plot when training is complete
+6. Show a final comparison plot with the loss history when training is complete

-## Customization
+## Customizing the Code

-You can modify the following parameters in `main.py` to experiment:
+You can modify the following in `main.py`:

+- **Add new functions**: Extend the `function_options` dictionary with additional mathematical functions
-- Network architecture: Change the layer sizes or add more layers in the `Net` class
+- **Network architecture**: Adjust the `hidden_size` parameter or modify the `Net` class structure
-- Training duration: Adjust the `epochs` variable (default: 5000)
-- Visualization frequency: Change `display_freq` to update the plot more or less frequently
-- Learning rate: Modify the `lr` parameter in the optimizer (default: 0.01)
+- **Learning rate**: Change the `lr` parameter in the optimizer (default: 0.01)
-- Data range: Change the range in `torch.linspace(-2 * np.pi, 2 * np.pi, 1000)` to fit different ranges of the sine function
+- **Data range**: Modify the range in `torch.linspace(-5, 5, 1000)` to change the domain for function approximation

 ## Requirements for GPU Acceleration